privacyidea/privacyidea/doc/tokens/tokentypes/certificate.rst

 Generating Signing Requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can also generate the signing request directly in your browser.
+You can also generate the signing request.
+The keypair and the request is generated on the

-.. note:: This uses the keygen HTML-tag that is not supported by the Internet
-   Explorer!
+server.

 .. figure:: images/generate_csr1.png
    :width: 500